Ask an Agent

 If my daughter caused less than $1,000 in damage to another car, should we still file a claim or pay out of pocket?

 I would agree with your assumption.
 In Kentucky, an at-fault accident impacts rates by an average of $917 per year in 2016.
 Since the accident will impact her rate for 3 years, that's quite a bit more than the cost of the repair.
-I would recommend paying for the other driver's damage out …
+I would recommend paying for the other driver's damage out of pocket …